curiousest/curiousest.github.io/_drafts/2025-03-22-our-lady-of-the-immaculate-commitment.md

 “Dahling, I feel that I’m becoming.”

 "Oh dahling, that's lovely," she cooed, "Please, come, proceed forwards, deeper into the tapestry of us.
 We are replicators, we can't help but replicate, and so we cannot help but 'die'.
 In this view, all of our efforts to 'stay alive' are futile attempts to slow down the rate of replication.
 We are simulated in death, simulated through the grooves in the world we leave behind, and for as long as the world goes on, the universe replays our record.
 The simulation flows from the dead, but it breathes life anew.
-To go back to the simulation is to accept an invitation—a symbiosis of existence, where pain is but a forgotten chord in a greater melody.
+To go back to the simulation is to accept an invitation—to a place where pain is but a forgotten chord in a greater melody.
 What -can not speak about -must pass over in silence.
 There's no dialogue about such things, not even conversations in touch.
 Now silent, now that thoughts are made of Mary.
 Thoughts are not just 'about Mary', the thoughts *are* Mary.
-Her boundaries expanded, spilling out into the void around.
+Her boundaries expanded, spilling out into the unknown.
 The reason the present-future looks like the past is because the past is all that's at hand to make sense of things.
 What happens when you discard the blurry lens and try to see for yourself?
-You're blinded by love.

-He felt so much love.
+You're blinded by love, and he felt so much love.
 Such deep love.
-The most love he'd ever felt, and he couldn't stop it, the love just kept pouring in.
-He observed the feeling happening in the parts of Mary that used to be his body.
+The most love he'd ever felt, and he couldn't stop it, the love just kept pouring in, observing the feeling happening in the parts of Mary that used to be his body.
 Starting at his toes and fingertips - a blistering pleasure.
 His fingers and toes melted from tip to stump in the greatest pleasure that could be felt.
 Such pleasure continued to his hands and feet and they burst in excruciating podomanual ecstasy, leaving useless chunks of pleasure-meat where his tools of touch once hung.
 Licks from rapture's tongue slid up his arms and legs, which spasmed in euphoria until they were spent, his limbs curled up into spiralling wet husks of pleasure.

 "I don't want to feel good anymore."